MuyaoLi-jimo/MuyaoLi-jimo.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-My name is Muyao Li (李沐遥), an undergraduate student in the Tong Class at Peking University.
+Hi!
+My name is Muyao Li (李沐遥).
+I am an undergraduate student in the Tong Class at Peking University, and currently an intern in the [CraftJarvis](https://github.com/CraftJarvis) team.
 You can reach me at li_muyao@stu.pku.edu.cn.

-I am currently an intern at [CraftJarvis](https://craftjarvis.github.io/), where we focus on building autonomous agents that can operate in open world.
-To me, true autonomy consists of three progressive layers:
-(1) the capacity to robustly carry out user instructions in dynamic, uncertain, and long-horizon environments;
-(2) the ability to operate within predefined rules, norms, and constraints, even when they conflict with task efficiency; and (3) the emergence of self-directed behavior shaped by internalized, value-aligned objectives that endure over time.

-While the latter two remain open challenges, I see instruction-following as the essential first step.
-My current work explores how visual language models can be adapted into long-horizon, instruction-following agents.
-I am particularly interested in augmenting these models with memory and lightweight reasoning capabilities, aiming to bridge the gap between passive perception and active decision-making.

-As Rich Sutton wrote in *The Bitter Lesson*,

-> The biggest lesson... is that general methods that leverage computation are ultimately the most effective, and by a large margin.

-This insight continues to shape my perspective.
-While training from scratch remains a viable path, I believe leveraging foundation models as flexible substrates — and teaching them to interact, remember, and reason — may be a more pragmatic route toward building truly autonomous systems.
+My research focuses on building generalized agents that unify perception, reasoning, and decision-making within an end-to-end foundation model.
+My current work centers on deploying such agents in games.

+Research Interests: Machine Learning, Reinforcement Learning, Reasoning, Embodied Intelligence, LLM Agents

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 The Paper "JARVIS-VLA: Post-Training Large-Scale Vision Language Models to Play Visual Games with Keyboards and Mouse" are accepted by ACL 2025